anibali/aiden.nibali.org/content/blog/2016-12-01-implementing-infogan.md

 problems.

-This one is easy, since minimizing the NLL is what we do for classification anyway - it even says so on the tin (`nn.NLLCriterion`).
+This one is easy, since minimizing the NLL is what we do for classification anyway - it even says so on the tin (`nn.ClassNLLCriterion`).
 Just use this, it's the same.

 #### Gaussian